Zumiez: Stores

-Items for sale

-Zumiez is targeted toward teens, offering clothing items such as footwear, shirts, pants and sporting equipment.
-The Sporting equipment they offer is for BMX bikes, skateboards, and surfboards.
-The clothing offered is for both men and women, with brands sold such as Vans, Burton, Obey, Teddy Fresh, and RipNDip, as well as private-label goods.
-Selling items in stores and online, Zumiez offers clothing for all seasons including jackets and swimsuits.
-They also sell items such as bracelets, watches, sunglasses, and stickers.
-A full list of brands that Zumiez sells in-store and online can be found on their featured brands list.

 Couch Tour

 For 13 years, Zumiez traveled to 12 "full stops" as part of its annual Couch Tour.
 Entertainment included live bands, professional skateboarding demos, and a competition featuring local amateurs.
 The stops usually took place at the mall where local Zumiez stores are located.
 Entry to the event was always free.

 As part of the Couch tour, since Zumiez doesn't sponsor riders themselves, they joined up with major players in the skate industry to offer an opportunity where amateur skaters can enter and compete.
 2013 sponsors included Bones Bearings, Paramore, Beyonce, Adidas, Deathwish, DGK, Neff, Oakley, and Loser Machine providing the "trophies" for each stop of the contest's winners.

-Best Foot Forward

-Zumiez Best Foot Forward Am contest series started in 2007 to give back to the skateboarding community on a local level, providing the country's biggest amateur skateboard contest and exposure on a global level.
-Differentiating itself from other contests, Zumiez Best Foot Forward travels to 35+ cities across the country, and is free to enter.
-Its purpose to scout and build young skateboarding talent.

-Previous Zumiez Best Foot Forward winners have gone on to become some of the top names in skateboarding, including Ishod Wair, Tom Asta, Jack Olson, Chris Wimer, and Alec Majerus.

-Zumiez Stash

-Zumiez allows the option of signing up for the "Zumiez Stash".
-Signing up allows customers to gain points for each purchase made, in stores or online.
-"The Stash allows you to earn points for exclusive merchandise and experiences for shopping and engaging with us".
-With stash points earned from purchases, members can then redeem their points for rewards and items only available for purchase with stash points.

 Zumiez Foundation

 Zumiez began a charitable foundation in 2002, donating clothing to those in need in over 20 states in the United States.
 In 2012 over 180,000 items were donated to more than 180 organizations around the nation.